 Feinberg says, “It’s like if a 5 or 6-year-old went out for their first season of little league and asked, ‘Dad, I want to play in the NY Yankees.'
-You say that’s awesome, I’m glad you have these goals.
+You say that’s awesome, and I’m glad you have these goals.
 Now let’s talk to some of our friends on the high school baseball team, and they can tell us what they did to get to where they are today.”

 Do not set goals that are out of your reach.
 Unrealistic goals can be detrimental to your company’s success and your team, so make sure your goals are attainable for everyone working towards them.